pvdz/zeparser3/tests/testcases/objects/duplicate_keys/obj_expr/dunderproto___proto__/exceptions/not_async/plain_group.md

 > When ObjectLiteral appears in a context where ObjectAssignmentPattern is required the Early Error rule is not applied.
 >
 > In addition, it is not applied when initially parsing a CoverParenthesizedExpressionAndArrowParameterList or a CoverCallExpressionAndAsyncArrowHead.
+>
+> However, that doesn't prevent the error if the cover grammar does not end in a pattern

 ## Input